 Then came Neuraflash (now Accenture), and everything clicked.
 Pre-sales turned out to be exactly where my skillset lived.
 Discovery, solution design, narrative demos, architecture diagrams, stakeholder communication — it's all design work.
 You're just designing a path to a decision instead of a path through an app.

 I became the primary technical resource for enterprise SaaS and AI deals, partnering with AEs to qualify, shape, and close.
-I've worked across Salesforce, AWS, and AI tooling, and I contributed to a product that shipped to AWS Marketplace.
-Today I bring the same UX instincts to every discovery call — I'm thinking about the buyer's experience before they even open the demo.
+I worked across Salesforce, AWS, and AI tooling, and contributed to a product that shipped to AWS Marketplace.